Shankar01081991/OSCP-Guide/README.md

-#🚀 HTB OSCP Prep - Windows & Linux Exploitation
+#🚀OSCP Prep - Windows & Linux Exploitation

 ## Description:
-This repository documents my journey through Hack The Box (HTB) labs as a preparation for the Offensive Security Certified Professional (OSCP) exam.
+This repository documents my journey through labs as a preparation for the Offensive Security Certified Professional (OSCP) exam.
 It includes structured walkthroughs of Windows & Linux machines, focusing on enumeration, privilege escalation, and exploitation techniques.

 ---